SheathedBlade/quartz/content/Characters/Saria Pulse.md

 Saria, as a daughter to the dragons, has very noticeable draconic features, including her pitch-black scales covering small portions of her pale skin.
 In addition, black horns protrude from the top of her head, with a tail reaching the length of her legs.
 Despite this, however, she takes on a human-dominated appearance.
 Saria has long, flowing platinum blonde hair with natural red highlights, along with teal eyes.

 Saria has an athletic build, no doubt due to her training as a vanguard.
 Her bust size is F/G (US/JP), so she does have a slightly voluptuous and curvy appearance.
-She bears a love crest near her abdominal area, which Saria tells us it's as proof of her and [[Arzen Lynos|Ren's]] affection and love for each other.
+She bears a love crest near her abdominal area, which Saria tells us it's as proof of her and [[Arzen Lynos|Arzen's]] affection and love for each other.

 >*// K.M. edit //*
 >Although multiple millennia have passed, Saria still retains her youthful, mid-to-late 20's human form.
 Whether this is a byproduct of being a hybrid or through careful maintenance is up in the air.
 This kind of thing is extremely personal to her, so I won't pry further.